 CCleaner is a multi-purpose software tool that can clean up junk files on your computer to make it faster and regain more storage space.
 If your computer is slow or you’re running low on available disk space, you might consider running CCleaner.

-Tip: See this CCleaner Pro free online demo that walks you through the program.
+Tip: See this CCleaner Pro online demo that walks you through the program.
 You’ll be able to see exactly how CCleaner works before you even download it.

 CCleaner Pro vs Free